morganthomas/portfolio/README.md

 ## Zero knowledge cryptography

+### Valida

+I am technical lead and at times an individual contributor on [the Valida VM by Lita](https://github.com/lita-xyz/valida-vm) since mid-2023, as well as [the Valida tooolchain by Lita](https://github.com/lita-xyz/valida-releases), which consists of the Valida VM (open-source) and the Valida compiler toolchain (closed-source).

 ### Open Specification Language (OSL) compiler

 I am the primary author of the Open Specification Language (OSL) and [its Haskell compiler](https://github.com/Polytopoi/osl).